 You might be able to decipher about four or five words – important, monitor, practice, social, maybe distance – but you certainly can’t understand or know how to act on it.
 Panic begins to set in.

-WHAT’S HAPPENING NOW – LACK OF RELIABLE INFORMATION IN SPANISH
+WHAT’S HAPPENING NOW WITH COVID-19 HEALTHCARE – LACK OF RELIABLE INFORMATION IN SPANISH

 While the Centers for Disease Control and Prevention (CDC) have multiple webpages in English devoted to the Coronavirus and the COVID-19 disease it causes, there are significantly fewer that have been translated into Spanish, and many of those are abbreviated versions of the English pages.
 Even The President’s Coronavirus Guidelines for America, jointly produced by the CDC and the White House and released on March 16th wasn’t translated and released in Spanish until three days later on March 20th after congressional and media outcry.
 For Spanish speakers without access to vital information in their native language from trusted sources, it’s easy to be confused or even skeptical.
 With over 40 million Americans who speak Spanish in the home, it is crucial – life-or-death level crucial – that our Latino communities get this valuable information as quickly as possible in ways they can understand.

 We already know that our Latino communities face a much lower level of access to quality healthcare, particularly for undocumented citizens and low-wage employees.